Skip to main content

 1. Download and install Visual Studio Code.

-2. During installation, it is recommended to check Add "Open with Code" action to Windows Explorer file context menu to quickly open project folders.
+2. During installation, it is recommended to check Add "Open with Code" action to Windows Explorer file context menu for quick access to project folders.

-3. In VS Code, click the Extensions icon Extensions Icon in the Activity Bar on the side (or use the shortcut Ctrl + Shift + X) to open the Extensions view.
+3. In VS Code, click the Extensions icon Extensions icon in the Activity Bar (or press Ctrl + Shift + X) to open the Extensions view.

-4. Type ESP-IDF in the search bar, locate the ESP-IDF extension, and click Install.
+4. Search for ESP-IDF, find the ESP-IDF extension, and click Install.

 Searching for and installing the ESP-IDF extension in VS Code

-5. For ESP-IDF extension versions ≥ 2.0, the extension will automatically detect and recognize the ESP-IDF environment installed in the previous steps, requiring no manual configuration.
+5. When the ESP-IDF extension version is ≥ 2.0, it will automatically detect and recognize the ESP-IDF environment installed in the previous steps — no manual configuration required.

 4. VS Code ESP-IDF Extension Interface Overview

-After opening an ESP-IDF project, when the ESP-IDF extension finishes loading, a toolbar will be displayed at the bottom, as shown in the figure:
+After opening an ESP-IDF project, the extension loads and displays a toolbar at the bottom of the VS Code window, as shown below:

-• ② Select Flash Method: Selects the flashing method for the project flashing command, options include DFU, JTAG, or UART interfaces.
+• ② Select Flash Method: Selects the flashing interface for the project — DFU, JTAG, or UART.

-• ③ Select Port to Use: Selects the serial port used for ESP-IDF tasks (e.g., flashing or monitoring the device).
+• ③ Select Port: Selects the serial port used for ESP-IDF tasks such as flashing or monitoring.

-• ④ Set Espressif Device Target: This command sets the target (IDF_TARGET) for the current project, equivalent to idf.py set-target.
-Select the corresponding chip model here.
+• ④ Set Espressif Device Target: Sets the target chip (IDF_TARGET) for the current project, equivalent to running idf.py set-target.
+Select the appropriate chip model here.

-• ⑤ SDK Configuration Editor: Launches a UI interface for ESP-IDF project settings.
-This command is equivalent to idf.py menuconfig.
+• ⑤ SDK Configuration Editor: Opens the graphical UI for ESP-IDF project settings, equivalent to idf.py menuconfig.

 • ⑥ Full Clean: Deletes the build directory of the current ESP-IDF project.

-• ⑦ Build Project: Uses CMake and Ninja-build to build the project.
+• ⑦ Build Project: Builds the project using CMake and Ninja-build.

-• ⑧ Flash Project: Flashes the binary file generated by the current project to the target device.
+• ⑧ Flash Device: Flashes the compiled binary from the current project to the target device.

-• ⑪ Build, Flash, and Monitor: Used to build the project, write the binary program to the device, and start the monitor terminal.
-Similar to idf.py build flash monitor.
+• ⑪ Build, Flash, and Monitor: Builds the project, flashes the binary to the device, and starts the monitor terminal — similar to running idf.py build flash monitor.

-• ⑫ Open ESP-IDF Terminal: Opens a terminal and activates the IDF_PATH and Python virtual environment.
+• ⑫ Open ESP-IDF Terminal: Opens a terminal with IDF_PATH and the Python virtual environment activated.

-For code navigation and C/C++ syntax highlighting, it is recommended to use the Microsoft C/C++ Extension.
+For code navigation and C/C++ syntax highlighting, the Microsoft C/C++ extension is recommended.

-Search and install C/C++ Extension in VS Code
+2. Search for and install the C/C++ Extension Pack.

 6. Appendix: Core Toolchain Overview

-The ESP-IDF development process is supported by a series of tools.
-Here is a brief introduction to give you a preliminary impression:
+The ESP-IDF development workflow is powered by a set of underlying tools.
+Here is a brief overview to give you a general picture:

 • idf.py

 The top-level command-line tool for ESP-IDF.
-It provides developers with a unified and convenient interface, encapsulating the underlying build system (CMake), compilation tool (Ninja), flashing tool (esptool.py), and debugging tools.
+It provides developers with a unified, convenient interface that wraps the underlying build system (CMake), compiler (Ninja), flashing tool (esptool.py), and debugger.

 • Create a new project: idf.py create-project <project name>

-• Start the graphical configuration tool: idf.py menuconfig
+• Launch the graphical configuration tool: idf.py menuconfig

 • Build the project: idf.py build